jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 ### Have a broad understanding of the three-way handshake and its purpose

-  - threeway handshake is used to establish a TCP connection, steps are: [^8]
+  - three-way handshake is used to establish a TCP connection, steps are: [^8]
     - Sender sends SYN
     - Receiver sends SYN ACK
     - Sender sends ACK